 Here are 5 Easy Steps to reducing Oxidative Stress

 - Eat a healthy diet: Increase your plant and vegetable intake.
 Add in kale, broccoli, and beets into your food regimen.
 These are excellent sources of antioxidants.
-Additionally, herbs and spices like green tea and ginger will provide healthy benefits.
-Immediate stop your sugar intake and consumption of processed foods.
+Additionally, herbs and spices like green tea and ginger will provide health benefits.
+Immediately stop your sugar intake and consumption of processed foods.
 Sugar and processed foods have incredibly negative effects on the body.
 By removing these, you will begin seeing immediate benefits of a reduced oxidative stress.

 - Exercise: Begin working out or increase your time and intensity of exercise